jabrouwer82/cs373-idb/README.md

 # Swe_t.py's Celebrity Rap Sheet Website

 ## Overview
-This project is a webite with information on celebrities and their alleged crimes.
+This project is a website with information on celebrities and their alleged crimes.

+## Install Dependencies
+Run the following script to install dependencies

 ## Starting the production server

 Before starting the website server, the database must be initialized, to do this run:

 ```python3 initialize_db.py```